sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 ## Thank you to our community

 **Thank you** to all of our JetBrains beta users.
-Your feedback has allowed us to bring JetBrains to GA.
+Your feedback has allowed us to bring the JetBrains extension to GA.
 We appreciate all of your thoughtful insights, requests, and support.

 If you’re new to Cody, we’d love your feedback too!
 You can submit feedback along with questions and comments to [our support forum](https://community.sourcegraph.com).